Lava Mayfair Club Limited (The Conduit)

 2.2 We may also collect data about potential members from public sources such as Companies House and LinkedIn.
 We collect this information in order review potential membership and, where applicable, to finalise registration.
 We retain this information for up to one year from the date of collection.

 2.3 We will also gather information on you via other correspondence or interactions (for example by email, telephone or via our website) such as names and contact details.
-This may include: enquiries, reviews, follow-up comments or complaints lodged by or against you and disputes with you.
+This may include: enquiries, reviews, surveys, follow-up comments or complaints lodged by or against you and disputes with you.

 2.4 We will keep and use this information to manage your membership, to comply with any legal requirements for us to maintain certain records or carry out certain verifications, and/or for our legitimate interests in dealing with a complaint or enquiry and administering your (or your organisation’s) membership or any services we offer, as well as to review and improve our offerings, including troubleshooting, data analysis, testing, research, statistical and survey purposes.